Jermjermwww/WHSTechNotes/journal.md

 3. lack of internet acecss privacy concerns and tech literacy
 4. a app so people know where to buy food in where to get it in they dont need internet access

+# November 10 , 2025
+I think technology change the way people connect during holidays i think most of them face time in steady seeing them in person so i think that kinda ruin the  holiday spirit .